Associate Professor of Classics and in the Program in Medieval Studies and Associate Professor of Comparative Literature:

 Interests: Late Antiquity; Late Latin; Medieval Latin; Comparative Literary History; Biography; Literature and the American Presidency

-Books: Medieval Latin, Second Edition (Chicago, 1997); The Full-Knowing Reader: Allusion and the Power of the Reader in the Western Literary Tradition (1998; paperback, 2012); Venantius Fortunatus: Poems To Friends, A Translation with Introduction and Commentary (Hackett, 2010); Reading Virgil at Cassiciacum (Pontifical Institute of Medieval Studies, 2014).
+Books: Medieval Latin, Second Edition (Chicago, 1997); The Full-Knowing Reader: Allusion and the Power of the Reader in the Western Literary Tradition (1998; paperback, 2012); Venantius Fortunatus: Poems To Friends, A Translation with Introduction and Commentary (Hackett, 2010); Augustine's Virgilian Retreat: Reading the Auctores at Cassiciacum (Pontifical Institute of Medieval Studies, 2014).

-In Progress: Alcuin: Selected Poems and Letters: A Translation with Commentary (Medieval Texts in Translation, Pontifical Institute of Medieval Studies); The Living Past: Recasting the Ancients in Late Latin Poetry (Universitätsverlag Winter), co-editor; an interpretation of Ausonius' poetry; a biography of Alcuin; a biography of James Buchanan.
+In Progress: Alcuin: Selected Poems and Letters: A Translation with Commentary (Medieval Texts in Translation, Pontifical Institute of Medieval Studies); The Living Past: Recasting the Ancients in Late Latin Poetry (Universitätsverlag Winter), co-editor; an interpretation of Ausonius' poetry; a biography of Alcuin; a study of Lincoln's use of scripture.

 Contributor (many articles and book reviews): Arethusa, Classica et Medievalia, Classical Bulletin, Classical Outlook, Classical Philology, Classical Review, Classical World, Encyclopedia of Philosophy, Journal of Medieval Latin, Latomus, New England Classical Journal, Oxford Dictionary of the Middle Ages, Princeton Encyclopedia of Poetry and Poetics, Ramus, Speculum, Virgil Encylcopedia.